 If you’re adamant that you want the material with the least possible maintenance, there’s no point in looking at softer stones that need more care if you’re not ultimately going to choose them.
 So decide early on whether you want an engineered material with the least maintenance requirements or are open to all possibilities.

-Don’t discount the possibility to mix different countertop types for added dramatic effect.
+Don’t discount the possibility of mixing different countertop types for an added dramatic effect.
 For instance, if your kitchen has an island, that’s an opportunity to pick a different material, or the same material with a different appearance.
-Rather than going with all black granite, for example, you could have that for the main countertops along the wall but choose a complimentary rich green granite for the island, or a warmer material like soapstone to make it stand out and differentiate certain areas.
+Rather than going with all-black granite, for example, you could use that for the main countertops along the wall, but choose a complementary rich green granite for the island, or a warmer material like soapstone to make it stand out and differentiate certain areas.

 Consider The Whole Look

-It’s important to remember your countertop will have to go together with your appliances and other details so try to keep that in mind when you picture the final product.
-Are they all stainless steel or are you starting from scratch?
+It’s important to remember that your countertop will have to go with your appliances and other details, so keep that in mind when you picture the final product.
+Are they all stainless steel, or are you starting from scratch?
 The final look will be influenced by the cabinet finish, the countertops, the flooring, and the dominant appliances.
 Again, getting to the showroom to see a selection of layouts is important to get a handle on this.

 See The Material In Person